CPSC304GP33/Recipes/README.md

 A simple Recipes web app with CRUD functions on MySQL database

 Instruction to view website:
-Open index.php file to view all functionalities of the website.
+Open welcome.php file to view all functionalities of the website.